kuzzleio/kuzzle-enterprise-probe/README.md

 Measures are generally defined by an `interval`, which defines the pace at which the KDC writes a value into the storage layer.

-Each time a measure is saved in the persistence layer, a custom event is triggered with name `saveMeasure` and the measure object as the payload.
+Each time a measure is saved in the persistence layer, a custom event is triggered with the name `saveMeasure` (thus resulting in `plugin-<plugin-name>:saveMeasure`) and the measure object as the payload.

 # Probes description